Application of three-body stability to globular clusters: II. Observed velocity dispersions: Introduction

 The premise of this paper is that the velocity dispersion profile is expected to flatten out in the region where orbits become unstable.
-The method used for determining the stability boundary is summarised here based on the previous paper in this series \citep[][hereafter Paper I]{PaperI} which was based on the stability of the general three-body problem as derived in \citet{RoIoA} and \citet{RoInc2008}.
-This will occur in the Newtonian dynamics regime without need for any modifications to the theory of gravity or additional dark matter.
-The determination of this radius for a Plummer sphere is summarised in Section~\ref{SBPlummer} and is given in more detail in Paper I. This section also covers the velocity dispersion as a function of radius for Newtonian dynamics and the radius where this profile is predicted to break down according to MOND.
-A simulated cluster model is used in Section~\ref{SimCluster} to show that the velocity dispersion profile does indeed flatten where stars exist in unstable orbits.
+This effect is distinct to tidal interactions, such as tidal shocking, as it is based on properties of the general point-mass three-body problem.
+The method used for determining the stability boundary is described in detail in the previous paper in this series \citep[][hereafter Paper I]{PaperI} which was based on the stability of the general three-body problem as derived in \citet{RoIoA} and \citet{RoNew}.
+This instability occurs in the Newtonian dynamics regime without the need for any modifications to the theory of gravity or additional dark matter.
+The determination of the radius associated with the stability boundary for a Plummer sphere is summarised in Section~\ref{SBPlummer}.
+This section also covers the velocity dispersion as a function of radius for Newtonian dynamics and the radius where this profile is predicted to break down according to MOND.
+A simulated cluster model is used in Section~\ref{SimCluster} to show that the velocity dispersion profile does indeed flatten where stars exist on unstable orbits.

-The bulk of the paper is devoted to comparing the predicted radius of flattening velocity dispersion to 8 individual cluster observations from the Milky Way globular cluster system (Section~\ref{Comparison}).
-These GCs are selected on the basis that data is available on the velocity dispersion as a function of radius and on the velocity of the cluster, which is used to determine the parameters for the cluster-galaxy orbit.
-This section includes a discussion on any discrepancies between our predictions using the stability boundary and those by MOND for particular globular clusters.
+Section~\ref{AppMWGCS} examines the orbits of 15 GCs from the Milky Way globular cluster system where observational data is available for the velocity dispersion as a function of radius and on the velocity of the cluster.
+After determining the GC-galaxy orbits, the predicted radii for the stability boundary and MOND models are compared to the velocity dispersion data.
+This section also examines the observational uncertainties in the orbits and cluster masses that affect the analysis.
+Statistical comparisons between the different models are done in Section~\ref{Comparison} and discussed in Section~\ref{IndivGCs} along with complications to the model comparisons.
 Conclusions are drawn in Section~\ref{Conc}, in particular that modified gravity theories are not needed to explain the observations.